7 tips to calm anxiety and worry

 a smiling woman working on a laptop computer

-Physicians and counsellors are available virtually, by phone or video visits.
+Physicians and counselors are available virtually, by phone or video visits.

 Pay attention to your basic needs

-Don’t get so wrapped up in thinking about the coronavirus that you forget the essential, healthy practices that keep you physically well.
+Don’t get so wrapped up in thinking about the threats that you forget the essential, healthy practices that keep you physically well.

 • Getting adequate sleep